Elvis Coimbra Gomes

 About Me

-I hold a BA in Film Studies and an MA in English Language & Literature from the University of Lausanne (Switzerland), and a PhD in Linguistics from Queen Mary University of London.
+I hold a BA in Film Studies and an MA degree in English Language & Literature from the University of Lausanne (Switzerland), and a PhD in Linguistics from Queen Mary University of London.
 My thesis (that you can find here) was supervised by Prof. Erez Levon and Dr. Olivia Knapton.
+I also possess an MA degree in pedagogy from the Haute École Pédagogique Vaud (Switzerland) that gives me the permission to teach English in Swiss middle, high and professional schools (secondary 1 + 2 levels).

-Considering the lack of qualitative research on OCD, I also founded the conference/platform OCD in Society which was launched in 2019.
-The last (3rd) edition was held in London in 2022.
+Considering the lack of qualitative research on OCD, I also founded the conference/platform OCD in Society which was launched in 2019, and organized its 2021 and 2024 editions as well.

 I strive to conduct truly interdisciplinary, cutting-edge, and impactful research.
 As such, I apply qualitative and quantitative tools from sociolinguistics (e.g., critical discourse analysis, corpus linguistics, ethnography) on two different fronts: